MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notification-basics.md

 - Each player may pay 1 CH currency and challenge another player who is up to 5 positions away from the current player.

-First, consider a virtual currency as shown in the following screenshot (see the [Currencies](../../commerce/economy/currencies.md) tutorial for information on how to define a virtual currency).
+First, consider a virtual currency as shown in the example screenshot shown below (see the [Currencies](../../commerce/economy/currencies.md) tutorial for information on how to define a virtual currency).

 ![PlayFab Economy - Currencies - New Currency](../media/tutorials/playfab-new-currency.png)